GortHealth/KinlyBlog/source/_posts/Kinly-Incorporates.md

 The Kinly team reached a new milestone in our journey as a startup this month, with the team incorporating and forming Kinly Inc. This change will open new avenues for Kinly moving forward in terms of collaboration, funding and reach.

 The Kinly team also says goodbye to Frances Conley-Wood, co-founder and full-stack developer on the Kinly team.
 Frances leaves to focus on other projects, and will be sorely missed.
+The whole team wishes Frances the best of luck on her future endeavours!